Meetpatel03/Meet-Patel/README.md

 I'm a Machine Learning Engineer and Data Analyst with a knack for building strong, reliable systems that power websites and apps.

 # :dizzy: About Me:
-:rocket: I'm interested in collaborating on exciting projects related to machine learning, data analysis, natural language processing, and computer vision.<br>
+:rocket: I'm eager to collaborate on innovative projects in machine learning, data analysis, natural language processing and computer vision.<br>
 :pushpin: I'm currently seeking job opportunities in Machine Learning Engineering, Data Analysis, or as a Data Scientist.<br>
 :globe_with_meridians: I'm currently expanding my proficiency in different technologies like AWS, GCP, Tableau, and Power BI.<br>
 :thought_balloon: I'm here to ensure that your online projects work successfully.
 Let's share knowledge and bring your ideas to reality!<br>